-The Company is authorized to issue 24,794,114 shares of common stock with a par value of \$0.001 per share.
-As of December 31, 2017, and 2018, the Company had 3,361,016 and 3,412,366 shares issued and outstanding respectively.
+The Company is authorized to issue 100,000,000 shares of common stock with a par value of \$0.001 per share.
+Each share of common stock is entitled to one vote.
+The holders of common stock are also entitled to receive dividends whenever funds are legally available and when and if declared by the board of directors, subject to the prior rights of holders of any preferred stock that may be outstanding at the time.
+The Company has never declared any dividends on common stock.
+As of December 31, 2019, and 2018, the Company had 26,869,413 and 3,412,366 shares of common stock issued and outstanding respectively.